Can You Save Your Unhappy Marriage Or Are You Better Off Breaking Up?

-I believe in the power and effectiveness of EFT to fix an unhappy marriage.
+I believe in the power and effectiveness of EFT to help save an unhappy marriage.
 I’ve seen it over and over in my work with couples.
-Couples found renewed hope for their relationships and no longer wondered if they were better off ending things.
-Calling it quits was no longer on their radar.
+Couples found renewed hope for their relationships and no longer wondered if they were better off breaking up.
+Throwing in the towel was no longer on their radar.

 Hi, I’m Michael W. Regier, Ph.D.
 I’m highly trained and experienced in working with couples with relationship issues.
 Along with my wife Paula, I’ve co-authored Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love.
 Let me know how we can help fix your unhappy marriage.